peteroupc/peteroupc.github.io/randomgendoc.md

      |      but changed to accept a Bernoulli factory
      |      rather than a fixed value for the exponent.
      |      To the best of my knowledge, I am not aware
-     |      of any article or paper that presents this exact
+     |      of any article or paper that presents this particular
-     |      Bernoulli factory.
+     |      Bernoulli factory (before my articles presenting
+     |      accurate beta and exponential generators).
      |      - fbase, fexponent: Functions that return 1 if heads and 0 if tails.
      |        The first is the base, the second is the exponent.
      |